todaywasawesome/leaksignal/POLICY.md

 ```

 #### Correlate Category
-A correlate category composes two other categories (generally matcher category), and only signals a match if the two match within a certain distance of one another.
+A Correlate category composes two other categories (generally Matcher category), and only signals a match if the two match within a certain distance of one another.

 ##### Unformatted phone numbers near "phone"
 This example matches 10 digit unformatted phone numbers within 64 bytes of the "phone" string.
 The `interest` field denotes which of the two groups should be reported as interesting, or if omitted, both groups **and all characters inbetween** are considered as matched.